explosion/spacy-course/chapters/chapter2.md

 In this exercise, you'll use a larger
 [English model](https://spacy.io/models/en), which includes around 20.000 word vectors.
-Because vectors take a little longer to load, we're using a slightly compressed version of it than the one you can download with spaCy.
 The model is already pre-installed.

 - Load the medium `'en_core_web_md'` model with word vectors.
 - Print the vector for `"bananas"` using the `token.vector` attribute.